Great Blue Norther of November 11, 1911: Impact

-On November 11, temperatures in Kansas City had reached a record high of 76 F by late morning before the front moved through.
-As the cold front approached, the winds increased turning from southeast to northwest.
+On November 11, temperatures in Kansas City, Missouri, had reached a record high of 76 F by late morning before the front moved through.
+As the cold front approached, the winds increased, turning from southeast to northwest.
 By midnight, the temperature had dropped to 11 F, a 65 F-change difference in 14 hours.
 The next day would have a record low of 6 F and a high of only 21 F. In Springfield, the temperature difference was even more extreme.
 Springfield was at 80 °F at about 3:45 p.m.
 CST (21:45 UTC), before the cold front moved through.
-Fifteen minutes later, the temperature was at 40 F with winds out of the northwest at 40 mi/h.
+Fifteen minutes later, the temperature was 40 F with winds out of the northwest at 40 mi/h.
 By 7:00 p.m.
-CST (01:00 UTC 12 November) the temperature had dropped a further 20 F, and by midnight (06:00 UTC), a record low of 13 F was established.
-It was the first time since records had been kept for Springfield when the record high and record low were broken in the same day.
+CST (01:00 UTC) on November 12, the temperature had dropped a further 20 F, and by midnight (06:00 UTC), a record low of 13 F was established.
+It was the first time since records had been kept for Springfield that the record high and record low were broken in the same day.
 The freak temperature difference was also a record breaker: 67 F-change in 10 hours.
 Peak wind gusts reached 74 mph.
 The low on the morning of November 12 was 9 F. St. Louis dropped from 74 to 49 F in just ten minutes.
-Record highs and lows were established on the same day in Oklahoma City as well with a high of 83 °F and low of 17 °F; temperature difference: 66 F-change.
+Record highs and lows were established on the same day in Oklahoma City as well, with a high of 83 °F and low of 17 °F; temperature difference: 66 F-change.
 Both records still hold.
 The temperate dropped further to a record low of 14 F on November 12, before gradually warming, as Oklahoma City hit 68 F on November 13 and 74 F on November 14.
 It also produced a dust storm.
-Tulsa, Oklahoma had an even more dramatic plunge from 85 F in the afternoon of November 11 to 15 F by the morning of November 12, although the temperature at midnight is not known.
-Independence, Kansas saw the temperature drop 50 F-change from 83 to 33 F in one hour.
-In Denton, Texas, the temperature drop wasn't as immediate, with it dropping from 85 F at 5pm to 68 F by 6pm, but the low the morning of November 12 was still 22 F. While this wasn't Amarillo's biggest temperature drop, the drop from 70 to 13 F is still an impressive 57 F-change drop.
+Tulsa, Oklahoma, had an even more dramatic plunge from 85 F in the afternoon of November 11 to 15 F by the morning of November 12, although the temperature at midnight is not known.
+Independence, Kansas, saw the temperature drop 50 F-change from 83 to 33 F in one hour.
+In Denton, Texas, the temperature drop wasn't as immediate, dropping from 85 F at 5pm to 68 F by 6pm, but the low the morning of November 12 was still 22 F. While this wasn't Amarillo's biggest temperature drop, the drop from 70 to 13 F is still an impressive 57 F-change drop.
 Nearby Dallas also saw an impressive plunge from 85 to 39 F by midnight and by the next morning the mercury was 21 F. In Chicago, Illinois, people died separately of heatstroke and cold, respectively, within 24 hours, the first such incidence on record in the city.
-They dropped from 74 to 13 F during the event.
-Across central Illinois, up to 1 in of snow fell, and in Peoria, Illinois, after a high of 77 F on November 11, the temperature crashed to 17 F by midnight, and the high on November 12 was 18 F. While only the southern and eastern parts of Iowa felt the Norther, the impacts there were nonetheless powerful, as Albia, Iowa fell from 72 to 5 F in twelve hours.
+The temperature dropped from 74 to 13 F during the event.
+Across central Illinois, up to 1 in of snow fell, and in Peoria, Illinois, after a high of 77 F on November 11, the temperature crashed to 17 F by midnight, and the high on November 12 was 18 F. While only the southern and eastern parts of Iowa felt the Norther, the impacts there were nonetheless powerful, as Albia, Iowa, fell from 72 to 5 F in twelve hours.